j-e-torres/ListThis/README.md

 - new tasks created are not sorted
 - logged in user id does not match heroku sometimes?
 - fix styling when editing notes
+- make entire panels clickable
+- even tho loggged in as another user, still see same lists

 # `Login/Home page`